MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/loading-and-unloading-a-wia-minidriver.md

       // This is where you read registry entries for your device.
       // The DeviceData section is the proper place to put this
       // information.
 Information about your device should
-      // have been written using the WIA device&#39;s .INF installation
+      // have been written using the WIA device's .INF installation
       // file.
       // You can access this information from this location in the
       // Registry.
 The WIA service owns the hParameters HKEY.